-Our MA Applied Linguistics and TESOL will improve your theoretical understanding of language learning and help you to develop your teaching skills.
+On this course you’ll improve your theoretical understanding of language learning, which will help you to develop your professional teaching skills.

 Our MA Applied Linguistics and TESOL will help you prepare for many language-learning and teaching-related professions, such as teaching English and other languages (in the UK and abroad), and developing courses, tests, materials or language policy.

 Graduation doesn’t have to be the end of your time with us.
 You could choose to continue your academic career with a research programme at ARU such as our PhD English Language and Linguistics or PhD English Language and Intercultural Communication.
 Take advantage of our Alumni Scholarship and save £400 on your fees.

 If you studied for the Postgraduate Certificate or Postgraduate Diploma initially, you can choose to complete further modules and top-up to a full Masters degree.

 Get a taste of our teaching and research, engage with live discussions and find out what it's like to study on a Humanities and Social Sciences course at ARU.ARU Ideas

 Do you have a question that we haven't answered so far?
 Talk to our application experts.
 You can also ask our Student Ambassadors about life at ARU.